l2beat/earl/packages/docs/api/api-reference.md

 #### toBeExhausted()

-Checks if a given mock is exhausted (has next value).
+Checks if all the expected calls to the mock have been performed.

 #### toHaveBeenCalledWith(args)

-Checks if mock was called with a given arguments.
-Order of calls doesn't matter.
+Check if the mock has been called with the provided arguments.

+You can use matchers in place of a value.
+When a matcher is encountered its internal rules are used instead of the usual checks.

+Arguments:

-`args` is an array of arguments, argument can be a matcher.
+- `args` - an array of values or matchers to check the mock calls against.

 #### toHaveBeenCalledExactlyWith(args)

-Checks if mock was called with all given arguments.
-Order of calls matter.
-`args` is an array of array of arguments, argument can be a matcher.
+Checks the entire history of mock calls.

+You can use matchers in place of a value.
+When a matcher is encountered its internal rules are used instead of the usual checks.

+Arguments:

+- `args` - an array where each item is an array of values or matchers to check the mock call against.

 #### toMatchSnapshot()

-Match actual value to a snapshot.
+Checks that the value is the same as in the previous test execution.

 The name of the snapshot is derived from the suite and test case names.
 A snapshot will be created under `__snapshot__` folder.

 Set `UPDATE_SNAPSHOTS=true` environment variable to update snapshots.